ets-labs/python-dependency-injector/README.rst

            ),
        )

-Running of such container looks like this:
+Example of running of such application:

 .. code-block:: python